Grevillea mucronulata: Description

 Grevillea mucronulata is a spreading to erect shrub which usually grows to between 0.3 and 3 metres (1–10 ft) in height.
 Leaf shape is highly variable, ranging from narrow elliptic to almost round, and anywhere from 0.5 to 4 cm (0.2–1.5 in) long and 0.2–1.8 cm (0.1–0.7 in) wide.
 The green flower heads, known as inflorescences, appear predominantly from late autumn to mid spring (May to October in Australia).
 Each is composed of 6 to 18 individual flowers and measures 2.5–5.5 cm (1–2.3 in) long overall.
 They can produce large amounts of nectar.
 The 0.8–1.7 cm long perianth is pale- or yellow-green and covered with fine hair, while the 1.8–2.8 cm long style is a red or maroon colour and tipped with a green pollen-presenter.

 Several different forms have been described, though none have been given taxonomic status or rank, and further work and review of the species complex is required.

 The 'typical form' is found from the Lower Blue Mountains north to Singleton.
 It is a single-stemmed shrub with ovate leaves that end with a marked tapering apex.
 Forms around the Hunter River have narrower leaves.
 It lacks a lignotuber and regenerates after fire by seed.

 The 'Cumberland Plain form' grows on heavier Cumberland Plain soils in Sydney's northwest around Richmond and Blacktown.
 It is a shrub to 30 cm (12 in) high with small round leaves and sessile flower heads.
 It has a lignotuber, from which it resprouts after fire.

 The 'large-leaved form' is found from Botany Bay and the Georges River south to Mittagong.
 It has large elliptic leaves to 2 cm wide that are convex, which are papery to leathery in texture.
 The flowers are relatively larger than other forms and markedly hairy.

 The distinctive 'Picton form' has narrow elliptic leaves and smaller flower heads.
-This form resembles G. kedumbrensis and may be reclassified as a different taxon with future study.
+This form resembles G. kedumbensis and may be reclassified as a different taxon with future study.